In 2026, What Medical Schools Require Casper?

 What Is the Casper Test and Do You Need to Take It?

-The Computer-Based Assessment for Sampling Personal Characteristics, known more commonly as Casper, is part of Acuity Insights, a multi-part assessment designed to evaluate a prospective medical student’s people skills and critical reasoning.
+The Computer-Based Assessment for Sampling Personal Characteristics, commonly known as Casper, is part of Acuity Insights, a multi-part assessment designed to evaluate a prospective medical student’s people skills and critical reasoning.

 • Duet is a value-alignment assessment.